menu

 10) After dumping the data, analyze the response and find the hardcoded secret key.

-Note* Identifying the correct function and hardcoded key isn’t easy, it will take time, so keep patience.
+Note: Identifying the correct function and hardcoded key isn’t easy; it will take time, so be patient.